rockthethird/Bible-Study/Diagram Practice.md

 #### Option 3 (Matt's example)

-Two choices Christians must make to ensure wise living that redeems thetime
+Two choices Christians must make to ensure wise living that redeems the time

 1. Living out the will of the Lord instead of engaging in folly